-While generally being used for static items, a pane can perform asyncronous calls before determining its items, which can be useful if you need more control of how a small set of items should be rendered in the list.
-If you're listing documents, you should generally always use the document list.
+While generally being used for static items, a pane can perform asynchronous calls before determining its items, which can be useful if you need more control of how a small set of items should be rendered in the list.
+If you're listing documents, you should generally always use a document list.

 Optimized for displaying a list of documents, as the name implies.
 It differs from a regular list in that it does not simply fetch a list of documents on load, but also keeps that list up to date with any changes: documents that match its filter that are deleted will disappear, newly created documents will appear, and changes to the titles will be reflected in real-time.

 A document list is given a GROQ-filter and then builds an optimized query based on the filter and the pane ordering.
 It then implements an "infinite scrolling" pattern that lazy-loads the properties needed to display the screen's documents.